 When Should I Progress My Patient?

-When your patient can give the correct response on the first try (immediate recall) of 3 consecutive spaced retrieval sessions, then the target information is considered learned!
-Yay!
+When your patient can respond correctly on the first try (immediate recall) of 3 consecutive spaced retrieval sessions, then the target information is considered learned!

-Of course, check to make sure that the learning has led to functional change.
+Of course, check to make sure it has led to functional change.

-For example, let’s say your patient successfully recalls and demonstrates that they should lock their wheelchair before standing, 3 sessions in a row.
-But the caregiver reports that they don’t consistently do it out in the community.
+For example, let’s say your patient successfully recalls and shows you that they should lock their wheelchair before standing, 3 sessions in a row.
+But, the caregiver says that they don’t consistently do it at home.

 You may recommend securing a visual aid to their wheelchair.
-Or have their caregiver ask the target question when out in the community.
+Or have the caregiver do spaced retrieval with the target question at home.

 Once the information is learned, move on to the next target question.
-Or add an additional step to the one they just learned.
+Or add another step to the one they just learned.

 Spaced Retrieval Video

-For our visual and auditory learners, SLP Alisha Kleindel walks you through the basic steps of spaced retrieval.
+For our visual and auditory learners, SLP and university instructor Alisha Kleindel walks you through the basic steps of spaced retrieval.

 Spaced Retrieval Goals!